open-edge-platform/cluster-extensions/helm/observability-config/README.md

 # Observability Config

-This chart contains templates to configure observability for the base extension' deployment.
+This chart contains templates to configure observability for the base extensions' deployment.